AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/010.overview/docs.en.md

 *	 [Advanced settings](#advanced-settings)
 * [Benefits of the unlimited version](#unlimited)

 AdGuard VPN for Mac is a desktop VPN service.
 It is currently in the beta stage, but it doesn’t mean that the app is raw.
-Quite the opposite, it is working stable and can be used.
-AdGuard VPN is fully compatible with AdGuard ad blocker, they can be safely used together and will operate seamlessly.
+Quite the opposite, it is working stable and can be used safely.
+AdGuard VPN is fully compatible with AdGuard ad blocker, they can be used together and will operate seamlessly.
 Let’s see what features it has to offer.

-> Note that **you can't use AdGuard VPN for Mac unless you have logged into your AdGuard account**.
+Note that **you can't use AdGuard VPN for Mac unless you have logged into your AdGuard account**.
 You can either sign in with your AdGuard account or with an external account, namely, via Google or Facebook.
 Make sure that your external account is bound to the same e-mail address as your AdGuard account.
 If there is a suitable subscription in your AdGuard account, it will be automatically activated on the desktop app.
 Still don't have an AdGuard account?
 Create it [here](https://auth.adguard.com/registration.html).

 > AdGuard VPN for Mac is currently supported on Catalina and Big Sur.
 The support for older versions of macOS will be available shortly.